jeffcole/jeffcole.github.io/source/posts/2016-10-07-talk-to-my-elixir-agent.html.markdown

 ---
-title: "Collaborative Music Loops in Elixir and Elm: The Back End - Part II"
+title: "Talk to My (Elixir) Agent"
-date: 2016-10-06 13:21 UTC
+date: 2016-10-07 13:21 UTC
 ---

+> This post is one in a series about building a collaborative music app in Elixir and Elm called [Loops With Friends].
+If you'd like to catch up, visit the [first post] in the series to learn all about it!

-In the [previous post], we looked at how Elixir and Phoenix make supporting multiple client connections in our application straightforward.
-Please see that post for background on the app we're building, [Loops With Friends].
+In the [previous post] in this series, we looked at how Elixir and Phoenix make supporting multiple client connections in our application straightforward.

-The last and most complex feature on the back end is the balancing of the users in each channel topic, or "jam."
+The last and most complex feature on the back end of the [Loops With Friends] app is the balancing of the users in each channel topic, or "jam."
 This is where we depart from Phoenix's conveniences and start using an Elixir OTP server to hold application state.

 ## User Experience